mojombo/chronic/README.txt

 (The MIT License)

-Copyright (c) 2006 Ryan Davis, Zen Spider Software
+Copyright (c) 2008 Tom Preston-Werner

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the